-The Proud to Take a Stand monument honors those Natchez-Adams County citizens who were wrongfully incarcerated in October 1965.
+The Proud to Take a Stand monument honors those Natchez-Adams County citizens who were wrongfully incarcerated in October 1965 for standing up for basic Civil & Voting Rights.
 The monument has more than 400 names

 engraved into the marble, and more than 150 of those are names of the young men

 and women forced to the Mississippi State Penitentiary at Parchman in October

 1965, where they were humiliated, punished, and abused for days.
 They became

 known as the survivors of what is called “The Parchman Ordeal.”